 The latency of messages is bound by d.
 Therefore, at time t all messages sent before t-d have been received.
 No message sent earlier than t-d will ever be received after t.
 Condition II:

 The observation is consistent iff the clock condition : $e \rightarrow e' \Rightarrow RC(e) < RC(e')$ holds.
 This condition is ensured by the global time.
 Disadvantage: Availability of global time.

 Question: Can consistency of ordering be achieved without physical time?

+27

 Logic Clocks (Lamport 1978)

 Basic Idea:

 To achieve a consistent order of messages, we only have to consider the causal relationships.
-Concurrent messages can be ordered arbitrarily.
+Concurrent messages can be ordered arbitrarily BUT everywhere in the same order.